 The most profound technologies are those that disappear.
 They weave themselves into the fabric of everyday life until they are indistinguishable from it — Mark Weiser

-With respect to input, an AR/VR product might look at one of these scales with a sampling of questions to surface micro-level challenges such as:
+With respect to input, an AR/VR product might look at one of these scales with a sampling of questions to surface challenges such as:

 • Social acceptability & input modality;